 Virtual Desktop Infrastructure is a technology used to create a virtual desktop image that runs on a virtual machine (VM) hosted on a centralized server either on premise or in the cloud.
 Instead of installing business software locally on each user's computer, an image is created that includes the operating system and the business apps needed by a user or group of users.

 VDI can deliver a personalized experience to each user by customizing the application delivery, security and controls based on their role or group.
 Administrators create a “golden image” which serves as a template when spinning up new virtual desktops.
-A different golden image can be created for each user, which is called a Persistent VDI, or for groups of users which is called Non-Persistent VDI.
+A different golden image can be created for each user, which is called a Persistent VDI, or for groups of users which is called Non-Persistent VDI, or non-persistent desktops.

 - The user receives a unique desktop customized for them